-Northland Regional Council (NRC) and Northland Inc (NINC) web and social media channels may not be used by anyone (candidates or members of hte public) for campaigning or electioneering.
+Northland Regional Council (NRC) web and social media channels may not be used by anyone (candidates or members of the public) for campaigning or electioneering.
 These channels include (but are not limited to) Facebook, Twitter, LinkedIn, Instagram and Youtube.
 Any such comments will be deleted immediately.

-Any post (positive or negative) made on an NRC or NINC page by an individual specifically relating to their own (or someone else's) nomination, intention to run for council or election campaign, will be removed immediately.
+Any post (positive or negative) made on NRC social media by an individual specifically relating to his or her own (or someone else's) nomination, intention to run for council or election campaign, will be removed immediately.